 No matter how efficient your team is, there are some things you just cannot trust people with.
 Try keeping the control in your hands, most coffee shops have the owner playing the role of the head barista.
 This not only enhances the quality of coffee served but also helps you keep an eye on the staff.

 There are no sure shot formulae to build a profitable coffee shop; it requires consistency and hard work.
 Skill development and acquisition is the way to go about it- learn as much as you can about coffee and coffee making.
 Get crash courses and join training programs if necessary, it’d be great if you could manage a Barista Guild of America certification.

 Being the head barista also ensures a more systematic technique and standardization of the coffee making process.
-You can personally look into the behind the scene activities.
+You can personally look at our behind the scene activities.

 Build a warm inviting atmosphere

-The basic aim of any coffee shop or for that matter any business is profit maximisation, that’s only possible if your product sells like hotcakes in the market.
+The basic aim of any coffee shop or for that matter any business is profit maximization, that’s only possible if your product sells like hotcakes in the market.
 The success of any business venture depends on its popularity among the customers.
-Therefore customer satisfaction is essential for the success of your coffee shop.
+Therefore customer satisfaction is essential to the success of your coffee shop.